 I don’t go to youth camps anymore, but I still have moments where I just know, without a doubt, that I am experiencing the guidance, grace, love, and peace of God.
 I also have Monday mornings, car accidents, bills, funerals, plumbing issues, and all sorts of moments where I don’t “feel” God at all.
 Should we always have an undeniable and tangible awareness of God?
 Is life just the pursuit of happiness through holy goosebumps?
 I think loving God and serving Him has a lot more to do with this:

-… the LORD has told you what is good, and this is what he requires of you: to do what is right, to love mercy, and to walk humbly with your God.
+… the Lᴏʀᴅ has told you what is good, and this is what he requires of you: to do what is right, to love mercy, and to walk humbly with your God.
 Micah 6:8 NLT

-Here are 7 Ideas For When You’re All Like, “Why Can’t I Feel God Anymore?”
+Here Are 7 Ideas for When You’re All Like, “Why Can’t I Feel God Anymore?”

 1. Decide what you believe.
 The rest of these ideas assume you hold some belief in God.
 God asks for faith which defies the requirement for a burden of proof.
 Faith believes in something you cannot see.
 Kind of like we decide to believe many of the scientific theories we base our daily life on.
 We don’t have absolute proof of quantum physics or even gravity, but we bridge the gap with some faith.
 Is this something you want to do?
 You have to decide.
 I will tell you it’s the deepest, yet simplest, and best decision I’ve ever made (and keep making).